 The Immersion Museum: Observing immersive techniques in their natural habitat

-The Immersion Museum was an ongoing writing project I started in mid-2004.
-The idea was to collect examples of immersive websites -- sites that create a fictional world of people, places, and events and use this world as the foundation for storytelling or gameplay.
+The Immersion Museum was an ongoing writing project in which I collected examples of immersive websites — sites that create a fictional world of people, places, and events and use this world as the foundation for storytelling or gameplay.
 In doing so, I hoped to get a broad perspective on the techniques that were being used in immersive sites and to learn more about how these techniques were being used commercially.

 A few brief observations in that regard, from a more recent perspective: